OpenBioML/chemnlp/README.md

 ```
 pip install -e "chemnlp[dev]"  # to install development dependencies
 ```

+If extra dependencies are required (e.g. for dataset creation) but are not needed for the main package please add to the `pyproject.toml` in the `dataset_creation` variable and ensure this is reflected in the `conda.yml` file.

+**Note**

 If working on model training, request access to the `wandb` project `chemnlp` and log-in to `wandb` with your API key per [here](https://docs.wandb.ai/quickstart).